Do Go On - 532 - Dashcon Failure

 I'm not sure, actually, if the entire weekend went ahead.

-convention the organizers announced that they were still going to go ahead with their plans
+the organisers announced that they were still going to go ahead

 earlier this year